-- A. Any employee whose work schedule does not provide for paid holidays off shall, during any pay period in which a fixed holiday(s) occurs, receive eight (8) hours pay for each holiday in addition to his/her regular pay.
-Any such employee whose work schedule is more than eight (8) hours in a workday, shall use his/her leave accrual balances to make up the difference between the holiday pay received and the hours required to complete his/her full work shift for that workday.
-Previously accrued holiday compensatory time off shall be scheduled with the approval of the department head.
-If time off cannot be scheduled, the employee shall be paid at the straight time rate on an hour for hour basis for all accumulated but unused Holiday compensatory time off size year in the last full pay period in the outgoing fiscal year. - B. When a paid holiday falls on a Saturday, the preceding Friday is a paid holiday.
+Any employee whose work schedule does not provide for paid holidays off shall, during any pay period in which a fixed holiday(s) occurs, receive eight (8) hours pay for each holiday in addition to his/her regular pay.
+Previously accrued compensatory time off shall be scheduled with the approval of the department head.
+If time off cannot be scheduled, the employee shall be paid at the straight time rate on an hour for hour basis for all accumulated but unused Holiday compensatory time off as of the fiscal year in the last full pay period in the outgoing fiscal year.

+B. When a paid holiday falls on a Saturday, the preceding Friday is a paid holiday.
 When a paid holiday falls on a Sunday, the Monday following is a paid holiday.

-14.3 Holidays
+14.2 Holidays